prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 - The required `sizeConfig.mediaQuery` property allows [CSS media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
 The queries are tested using the [`window.matchMedia`](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) API.
 - If a label conditional (e.g. `labelAny`) doesn't exist on an ad unit, it is automatically included in all requests for bids.
 - If multiple rules match, the sizes will be filtered to the intersection of all matching rules' `sizeConfig.sizesSupported` arrays.
-- The `adUnit.sizes` selected will be filtered based on the `sizesSupported` of the matched `sizeConfig`.
-So the `adUnit.sizes` is a subset of the sizes defined from the resulting intersection of `sizesSupported` sizes and `adUnit.sizes`.
+- The `adUnit.mediaTypes.banner.sizes` selected will be filtered based on the `sizesSupported` of the matched `sizeConfig`.
+So the `adUnit.mediaTypes.banner.sizes` is a subset of the sizes defined from the resulting intersection of `sizesSupported` sizes and `adUnit.mediaTypes.banner.sizes`.
+(Note: size config will also operate on `adUnit.sizes`, however `adUnit.sizes` is deprecated in favor of `adUnit.mediaTypes`)

 <a name="sizeConfig-Example" />